UniqueNetwork/unique_docs/docs/about/nft-formats/native-nfts.md

 12. Proof-of-Attendance
 13. Metaverse

-You can mint NFTs with no blockchain developer experience using our wallet.
+You can mint NFTs using our wallet with no blockchain developer experience.
 Our JS SDK is also available if you want to create thousands and millions of NFTs, and it does not require blockchain experience for your developers.

 ## How can you monetize Native NFTs?
-1. NFT Events – Exclusive Access, VIP Pass, and Souvenir NFTs enhance event experiences and event sales.
+1. NFT Events – Exclusive Access, VIP Pass, and Souvenir NFTs enhance event experiences and sales.
-2. Games – In-Game Assets, Game Pass, and Collectible NFTs boost purchases, revenue, and engagement by offering unique content and collectibles.
+2. Games – In-game assets, Game Pass, and Collectible NFTs boost purchases, revenue, and engagement by offering unique content and collectibles.
 3. Tickets – Early Access, Seat Selection, and Package Deal NFTs elevate ticket sales, customer service, and profits through priority access, reservation options, and bundled perks.
 4. Loyalty Programs – Reward Points, Exclusive Discounts, and Membership Status NFTs stimulate customer loyalty, repeated business, and tier differentiation via rewards, discounts, and distinctive NFTs.
 5. Web2 to Web3 Platforms – Tokenized Access, User-Generated Content, and Subscription Service NFTs promote engagement, monetize creativity, and generate regular revenue through unique access, tradeable content, and subscription services.